UU-SCMB/scm_electron_microscopes/README.md

 ```
 pixelsize,unit = em_data.get_pixelsize()
 ```
-for fully automatic calibration of the scalebar, pytesseract and the tesseract-OCR must be installed, if these are not found the function switches to semi-automatic mode where the user is asked to give the size and unit written next to the scalebar.
 Other information about the microscope is read from the file and can be printed with `tecnai.print_metadata()`.
 Files can be exported with a nicer and customizable scalebar using the `tecnai.export_with_scalebar()` function.

 ### Helios
 For the Helios SEM use the `helios` class, which unlike the `tecnai` and `talos` classes does not load the image into memory by default, such that it is possible to quickly read out metadata of e.g. a slice-and-view series without having to load all the image data.
 Image data is available through the `load_image` function: